Add a Remote Schema

 - Types with the exact same name and structure will be merged.
 But types with the same name but different structure will result in type conflicts.

 A remote server's GraphQL schema is cached and refreshed only when user explicitly reloads the Remote Schema.

 Remote Schemas -> [remote_schema_name] -> Details and click the

 Make a request to the reload_remote_schema Metadata API.

 - Subscriptions on remote GraphQL servers are not supported.

 Extending the auto-generated GraphQL schema fields

-Adding an additional layer on top of the Hasura GraphQL engine significantly impacts the performance provided by it out of the box (by as much as 4x).
-If you need any help with remodelling these kinds of use cases to use the built-in remote schemas feature, please get in touch with us on GitHub.
+Adding an additional layer on top of the Hasura GraphQL Engine significantly impacts the performance provided by it out of the box (by as much as 4x).
+If you need any help with remodeling these kinds of use cases to use the built-in Remote Schemas feature, please get in touch with us on GitHub.